brenkumi/BigDataCup2021/README.md

 Our code for this project is broken down into the following sub-folders:

+0. **Functions**: Contains plotting functions used to create INLA spatial maps and rink plots as well as sampling functions used in our simulations.

 1. **Data Preparation**: All data preparation required to extract entry-to-exit sequences and reformat data to fit the Markov decision process as described in our paper.

-2. **Functions**: Contains plotting functions used to create INLA spatial maps and rink plots as well as sampling functions used in our simulations.

-3. **Core Transition Models**: The spatiotemporal poisson and logistic models that were used to estimate the transition probabilities of our Markov decision process.
+2. **Action-Transition Models**: The spatiotemporal poisson and logistic models that were used to estimate the transition probabilities of our Markov decision process.

-4. **Glue Transition Models**: Additional models required to make our simulation run smoothly such as predicting whether or not there is traffic on a shot, predicting the subsequent xy-location following an event, predicting whether an entry will be controlled or dumped, etc.
+3. **Movement and Time Models**: Additional models required to make our simulation run smoothly such as predicting whether or not there is traffic on a shot, predicting the subsequent xy-location following an event, predicting whether an entry will be controlled or dumped, etc.

+4. **Value Models**: The expected goals models (with and without pre-shot passes).

-5. **Simulations**: Contains the simulation chain used to get expected possession value samples from our model.
+5. **Simulations**: Contains the generation of sample parameters to be used in our simulations and the simulation chain itself used to get expected possession value samples from our model.